cartertemm/dictionary-api/README.md

 ## Background

 > [WordNet®](https://wordnet.princeton.edu/) is a large lexical database of English.
-Nouns, verbs, adjectives and adverbs are grouped into sets of cognitive synonyms (synsets), each expressing a distinct concept.
+Nouns, verbs, adjectives, and adverbs are grouped into sets of cognitive synonyms (synsets), each expressing a distinct concept.

-Princeton University hosted a web interface allowing us to get basic information about words from the dataset, until it was discontinued some time in 2024.
+Princeton University hosted a web interface allowing us to get basic information about words from the dataset, until it was discontinued sometime in 2024.

 Projects like [PyDictionary](https://github.com/geekpradd/PyDictionary) and my own [Text Information](https://github.com/cartertemm/text_information) relied on scraping this data for rapid lookups.